Nazky/ForcedAndroidW11/README.md

 # ForcedAndroidW11
 Some computer have the system requirements but not let you install android so here is a simple script to download and install the WSA.
 (Wdinows Subsystem for Android)

-Tuto to change the url if you have a "Access Denied" error [here](https://pastebin.com/5ZGgE46k)
+with the the latest version WSA is going to be install with gapps :)

-YOU NEED TO RUN THE SCRIPT IN ADMIN MODE
+RUN THE SCRIPT IN ADMIN !!!!!!!!!!

 ## System Requirements